scabeen/PracticeRepo/README.md

 # PracticeRepo
 ## a.
 First List
->  i. *this is the new feature branch of the master branch. gotta commit to save yada yada.*
+>  i.
+TThis is the new feature branch of the master branch.
+Gotta commit to save, yada, yada.*

->  ii. *Gotta commit to save yada yada*
+>  ii. *Golden Rule: Only git rebase when you is alone on a branch yo.*